 - The Bosch 4100 produces 3,600 rotations per minute, whereas the Dewalt 7491 makes 4,400 rotations per minute.

 There is a slight difference.
 The Bosch 4100 is below 600, whereas the Dewalt 7491 is below 700.
 However, the Bosch 4100 is more affordable than the Dewalt 7491.

-The Dewalt 7491 is an excellent table saw with a powerful motor, large rip capacity, and a functional stand.
-It delivers accuracy and quality performance in such a small package that it’s convenient for you to transport anywhere you want!
-If your budget isn’t too tight, the Bosch 4100 will be even better because of its heavier-gauge steel construction and Smart Guard System.
+The Dewalt 7491 is an excellent table saw with a powerful motor, large ripping capacity and a functional stand.
+It delivers precision and quality performance in a package so small you can conveniently take it anywhere!
+If your budget is not too tight, the Bosch 4100 is even better with its sturdier steel construction and Smart Guard system.

-The Dewalt 7491 is one of the best choices if money was not so much of an issue or if weight wasn’t going to matter due to transportation needs.
-Both are great options, but they vary based on what type of person/worker would most likely purchase them.
+The Dewalt 7491 is one of the best choices when money is no object or weight is no object due to transportation needs.
 You may also be interested in our Bosch GTS1031 vs Dewalt DW745 post.
+Both are great options, but they differ depending on what type of person/worker would most likely buy them.